travis-ci/docs-travis-ci-com/user/gui-and-headless-browsers.md

 ### Karma and Firefox inactivity timeouts

-When testing with Karma aond Firefox, you may encounter build errors as a result of browser inactivity timeouts.
+When testing with Karma and Firefox, you may encounter build errors as a result of browser inactivity timeouts.
 When this occurs, Karma will output an error similar to:

     WARN [Firefox 31.0.0 (Linux)]: Disconnected (1 times), because no message in 10000 ms.